Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Results

 \subsection{Robustness against Measurement Noise}

-Mechanical measurement data that was obtained in experiments is likely to contain noise.
-To strengthen the network's ability to reconstruct excitation wave patterns with noisy mechanical input data, we added noise to the mechanical training data that otherwise contained smooth motion or displacement vector fields produced by the computer simulations.
+Mechanical measurement data obtained in imaging experiments is likely to contain noise (from noisy image data or intrinsic noise of numerical tracking algorithms).
+To strengthen the network's ability to reconstruct excitation wave patterns with noisy mechanical input data, we added Gaussian white noise to the mechanical training data that otherwise contained smooth motion or displacement vector fields produced by the computer simulations.
 Since denoising is one of the particular strengths of autoencoders \cite{Vincent2008,Gondara2016}, they should be particularly suited to handle noise as they perform mechano-electrical reconstructions.
 Indeed, Fig. \ref{fig:noise} shows that if the two-dimensional network models are trained with noisy mechanical input data, they develop the capability to estimate the excitation despite the presence of noise in the mechanical input data.
 The data also shows that, on the other hand, when presenting noisy mechanical input data to a network that was not trained with noise, the reconstruction accuracy quickly deteriorates.
-Fig. \ref{fig:noise}a) shows four curves representing the reconstruction errors that were obtained with increasing mechanical noise $\xi$ with four different network models, one being trained without noise (black: $\tilde{\xi}=0.0$) and three being trained with noise (gray: $\tilde{\xi} = 0.05, 0.1, 0.3$), respectively.
+Fig. \ref{fig:noise}a) shows four curves representing the reconstruction errors $\langle \Delta V \rangle$ that were obtained with increasing mechanical noise $\xi$ with four different network models, one being trained without noise (black: $\tilde{\xi}=0.0$) and three being trained with noise (gray: $\tilde{\xi} = 0.05, 0.1, 0.3$), respectively.
 The noise is normally distributed and was added onto the $u_x$- and $u_y$-components of the displacement vectors, see panel c).
 All stated values correspond to the standard deviation $\sigma$ of the noise.
 Noise with a magnitude of $\xi \approx 0.1$ pixels corresponds to approximately $10\%$ of the distance between displacement vectors.
 Without noisy training, the reconstruction error increases steeply if noise is added during the reconstruction procedure, almost two-fold for small to moderate noise levels of $\xi \approx 0.05$.
-In contrast, training with noise (dark gray curves: $\tilde{\xi} = 0.05,0.1,0.3$) flattens the error curve substantially and yields acceptable reconstruction errors ($\langle \Delta u \rangle < 6\%$) up to the noise levels that were used during training.
-However, training with noise comes at the cost of increasing the error at baseline (light gray curve: $\langle \Delta u \rangle > 6\%$ with $\tilde{\xi} = 0.3$).
-The reconstruction error in Fig. \ref{fig:noise}a) is given as the mean absolute error $\langle \Delta u \rangle = \sum |\tilde{u}-u|/N$.
+In contrast, training with noise (dark gray curves: $\tilde{\xi} = 0.05,0.1,0.3$) flattens the error curve substantially and yields acceptable reconstruction errors ($\langle \Delta V \rangle < 6\%$) up to the noise levels that were used during training.
+However, training with noise comes at the cost of increasing the error at baseline (light gray curve: $\langle \Delta V \rangle > 6\%$ with $\tilde{\xi} = 0.3$).
 Fig. \ref{fig:noise}b) shows the corresponding reconstructions with different noise levels $\xi = 0.0, 0.08, 0.16, 0.24, 0.32$ during estimation (horizontal), for the four different models with training noise $\tilde{\xi} = 0.0, 0.05, 0.1, 0.3$ (vertical).
 Based on the results in Fig. \ref{fig:noise} we used training data that contained both noisy and noise-free mechanical training data.